hugocxl/react-to-image/README.md

-`react-to-image` further enhances the integration of `html-to-image` with React leveraging the capabilities of `html-to-image` and offering a simplified and intuitive approach for generating images from React components using hooks.
+`react-to-image` further enhances the integration of `html-to-image` with React leveraging the capabilities of `html-to-image` and offering a simplified and intuitive approach for generating images from React components.

 ## Usage